Canada Lotto Max FAQs

-Answer: The Lotto Max jackpot is won by matching all seven main draw numbers, however, there are a range of prizes available for matching just three balls upwards.Back to Top
+Answer: The Lotto Max jackpot is won by matching all seven main draw numbers, however, there are a range of prizes available, from matching just three balls for a free play upwards.Back to Top

 Question: If I win, how long do I have to claim a prize?

 Answer: Lotto Max prizes expire 12 months after the date of the draw.Back to Top

 Question: How old do I have to be to play Canada Lotto Max?